opulo-inc/lumenpnp/doc/content/en/docs/motherboard/update-firmware/index.md

 {{< container-image path="images/Screen Shot 2022-02-04 at 7.27.25 PM.PNG" alt="BOOT and RESET buttons" >}}

-5. Attach the Index Mobo to your computer with the USB cable.
+5. Attach the LumenPnP Mobo to your computer with the USB cable.

 6. Boot the STM32 in DFU Mode
     1. Press and hold the `BOOT` button